rizvisha/JugPuzzle/README.md

 JugPuzzle1 contains the code for the puzzle game to be played through the console.

-JugPuzzle2 contains the code for the puzzle g ame to be played with a GUI.
+JugPuzzle2 contains the code for the puzzle game to be played with a GUI.

 Here is how the game works,